yoiwa-personal/hex-m17n/README.md

     "Hex" treats ISO-2022 input as slightly deviated from its standard.
-To avoid never-ending "mojibakes" caused by non-intended, unlucky occurrence of the escape sequences, our decoder forcibly resets a part of ISO-2022 shift status on some terminal control characters, such as CR, LF or NUL.
-The --no-reset-status inhibits this non-standard behavior.
+To avoid never-ending "mojibakes" caused by unintended, unlucky occurrence of some escape sequences, our decoder forcibly resets part of ISO-2022 shift status on some control characters which seems to mean end-of-data, such as CR, LF or NUL.
+    The ``--no-reset-status`` option inhibits this non-standard behavior.

     It may be useful to handle "correct" input of ISO-2022 which uses shift status over multiple lines.
-However, many "ISO-2022-**" encoding schemes *does not* require this option, because these are defined so that each lines of input can be decoded separately.
-On the contrary, the input handling will become so unstable on the badly-encoded input, especially against a single-byte SI (0x0e) in the input.
+    However, many encoding schemes named "ISO-2022-..." *do not* require this option, because those are define in the way that each lines of input can be decoded separately.
+Also, enabling this option makes input handling quite unstable with badly-encoded inputs, especially against a single-byte SI (0x0e) in the input.

  *  ``--use-control-pictures``: